d3mid3mi/100-days-of-code/log.md

 ### Day 4: May 27, 2020

 **Today's Progress**: I learned about data structures in python.
 I learned how to create lists, tuples, and dictionaries.
 I worked on two projects, one focused on using dictionaires, and the other tying together all that I have learned since I started the python bible course.

 **Thoughts**: I will need to work on more projects to internalize how to make use of and manipulate data structures as well as everything else I have learned so far.
 Thankfully the python bible course on udem has me understanding everything I have learned so far, and I have not had any issue trying to understand any concepts.

+### Day 5: May 28, 2020

+**Today's Progress**: I learned about loops, while loops and for loops specifically.
+I worked on 2 projects.
+One that had me simulate a baby conversation with thte baby asking me why? over and over.
+The other project was code that turned regular english into pig latin.

+**Thoughts**: There was a lot to learn working on these two projects and I will have to revisit these modules in the course again to fully absorb everything.
+I think this is where the difficulty starts.
+I don't yet fuilly grasp how I can take all I have learned so far to create an idea I have.
+I understand how the code works and functions during the tutorial, but being able to take the language and mold it into ideas as I wish is still beyond me, but this is just day 6.
+I have barely started.